pacav69/bw16/README.md

 ](https://www.amebaiot.com/en/amebad-bw16-arduino-getting-started/)

 ## Programming
+### Using external programmer
 The pins LOG_UART_TX (PA7) and LOG_UART_RX (PA8) are used for program upload.
 However, the onboard USB-to-UART module is connected to LP_UART_TX (PB1) and LP_UART_RX (PB2) and thus cannot be used directly for program upload.
-You can choose to either use an external USB-to-UART module connected to PA7 and PA8, or you could short these pins together to use the on-board USB for program upload:
+You can choose to either use an external USB-to-UART module connected to PA7 and PA8,

+### Programming through USB
+Short these pins together to use the on-board USB for program upload:

-PA8–––PB2
+* PA8–––PB2
-PA7–––PB1
+* PA7–––PB1

 After connecting accordingly, the USB driver for BW16/RTL8720DN will be automatically installed.
 You can check the COM port number in Device Manager of your computer: